About Dental Bridges

 Restorations like dental bridges may be covered in part by dental insurance.
 One of our team members will talk to your dental insurance company to review your plan before estimating and personal costs.
 Plymouth Dental Group offers several methods of payment, including medical financing, to help you get the care needed to regain a healthy, beautiful smile.

 Bring Confidence and Function to Your Smile

 Replacing missing or severely damaged teeth is important to your oral health, nutrition, appearance, and self-confidence, among other aspects of life.
 Make a consultation at Plymouth Dental Group to learn more about dental bridges and explore the options best fit for your unique needs.
-Dr. Scheiber is pleased to offer high-quality dental bridges that can improve the appearance and health of your smile.
+Our dentists are pleased to offer high-quality dental bridges that can improve the appearance and health of your smile.
 Contact our front office in Plymouth, MA to book your consultation.